Ginn, David: Clown Magic ©1993 David Ginn, Published by Piccadilly Books Softcover, perfect-bound, 8.5x11", 160 Pages ISBN: 0-941599-21-3 |

 136 Vanishing Rubber Chicken: with three possible endings

-138 Balloon Pop: an easy way to pop a balloon with an accompanying skit
+138 Balloon Pop: an easy way to pop a balloon with an accompanying

 139 Mindreading Clowns: a humorous skit for two clowns